BitcoinQnA/node-guide/_pages/doityourself.md

 ### Limitations

-Lack of web user interface may put some users off.
+Lack of web based user interface may put some users off.

 ### Cost